-The student shall submit a written diagnostic report of specific learning disabilities that is based on current appropriate, comprehensive, psycho-educational evaluations using adult normed instruments.
+Submit a written diagnostic report of specific learning disabilities that is based on age appropriate, comprehensive, psycho-educational evaluations, using adult-normed instruments.

 The assessment or evaluation which leads to the diagnosis must be administered by a trained and qualified (i.e., certified and/or licensed) professional (e.g., psychologist, school psychologist, neuropsychologist, or educational diagnostician) who has had direct experience with adolescents and adults with learning disabilities.